courtnkc/CHYRON-NGS/README.md

 $3 = the path to the barcode file with the following format:

-"Sample name"	"forward barcode"	"reverse barcode"	"20bp around cutsite"	"Experiment"
+"Sample name"	"forward barcode"	"reverse barcode"	"20bp centered around cutsite"	"Experiment"

 $4 = the path to the reference sequence, with the format: